JulioMCruz/streamsave/docs/SIMPLIFIED-FLOW.md

-# StreamSave ROSCA - Simplified Flow
+# StreamSave Pool - Simplified Flow

 **Key Principle**: ALL vouchers signed on Day 0, executed monthly by facilitator on app request.